9 out of 10 buying decisions are made with the help of peer recommendations.

 Ask if it’s okay if you mention the conversation you just had and mention their name when contacting each prospect.

-According to “The Challenger Sale”, an average of 6.8 decision-makers weigh in on every enterprise sale.
+There’s an average of 6.8 decision-makers weighing in on every enterprise sale.
 That means there are probably five to eight people you’ve engaged with during the sales process.

 Stay top of mind, and if there’s an opportunity to sell, you’re there for it.